eliminmax/eambfc/README.md

 Portability to other *target* platforms is outside of the scope of this project, but it should be possible to compile and run `eambfc` itself on any POSIX\* system with a C99 compiler.
-Please open an issue if that is not the case.
+If that is not the case, it's a bug.

 \* *Specifically POSIX.1-2008.
 Compilation requires the optional C-Language Development Utilities, or at least something similar enough.*

+It probably works on systems that comply with any version of the POSIX standard from POSIX.1-2001 on, and with any newer version of ISO standard C, but if it does not, it's not a bug.

 ## Building and Installing